AnyChart/docs.anychart.com/Quick_Start/Modules.md

 ## Overview

 Modular System is the core of AnyChart 8.
-It allows you to significantly reduce the size of the JavaScript running on your web page by connecting only those chart types and features that you actually use.
+It allows you to significantly reduce the size of the JavaScript code running on your web page by connecting only those chart types and features that you actually use.
 The modular-based AnyChart is perfectly compatible with popular bundling tools such as Webpack, Browserify, and so on.

 - [Modules List](https://anychart.com/download/products/)